Yale University is New Haven’s largest employer with nearly 14,000 faculty and staff. Yale employs nearly 6,000 New Haven residents.

 Yale University provides jobs for the community.
 Yale University’s New Haven Hiring Initiative (NHHI) supports New Haven’s economic growth by connecting qualified New Haven residents to open positions at the University.
 The NHHI program is a joint initiative sponsored by Yale University’s Human Resources and Administration and the Yale Office of New Haven Affairs.
 In addition to its employee base, Yale monitors work hours allocated to New Haven residents on each of its major construction projects and works closely with its contractors to meet and exceed targeted goals.
 Over the past decade, Yale research has contributed to a growing cluster of spin-off companies in the greater New Haven area, generating dozens of business ventures.

 Yale University contributes to the revitalization of neighborhoods.
 Yale committed funds to the restoration of Scantlebury Park, the Farmington Canal, and the improvements of streetscapes and creation of pedestrian and bike paths.
 Yale’s commitment to Science Park has contributed to the success of the revitalization of the Winchester area.
 The Dixwell-Yale Community Learning Center Rose Center (DYCLC), which was built and is run by Yale, is open to the community.

-The Yale University Homebuyer Program strengthens the tax base and has committed $34m in funds to assist nearly 1,300 employees in their purchase of homes in New Haven with a total value of approximately $245 million.
+The Yale University Homebuyer Program strengthens the tax base and has committed over $35m in funds to assist over 1,300 employees in their purchase of homes in New Haven with a total value of approximately $268 million.
 Neighborhoods that benefit from the Yale University Homebuyer Program include West Rock, Beaver Hills, Newhallville, Dixwell, Dwight, Hill, and Fair Haven, amongst others.

 The University provides cultural resources for the community.
 Yale’s museums, exhibition spaces, concerts and theatre productions are generally open to the public and many programs are free of charge.